BonneGueule x Maharishi: our olive “Custom pant”

 In addition to the symbolic significance of such an approach, the result is truly disconcerting!

-• It will also do the opposite: hide camo patterns in clothes, supposed to help us hide #camoinception.
-For example, on certain pants, the pockets have a camo pattern: this is a way of making them unusable from a military point of view.
-In addition, putting camo fabric directly in contact with the skin is its way of reminding us of our unconscious love of nature!
+• He will also do the opposite: hide camo patterns in clothes, supposed to help us hide #camoinception.
+For example, on some pants, the pocket bottoms are in camo pattern: it is a way of making it unusable from a military point of view.
+In addition, putting a camo fabric directly in contact with the skin is his way of reminding us of our unconscious love of nature!

-• Maharishi’s high-end line is the so-called “upcycled” line.
-Hardy sources inventory of authentic military clothing from around the world, then completely restructures it.
-Above all, all the pieces from the upcycled line will be washed in India in saffron water and blessed in incense, to “wash” the clothing from all the military actions it may have witnessed .
+• Maharishi's top-of-the-line line is called "upcycled."
+Hardy sources authentic military clothing from around the world and then completely restructures it.
+Above all, all the pieces of the upcycled line will be washed in India in saffron water and blessed in incense, to "wash" the clothing of all the military actions it may have witnessed .

 maharishi parachute canvas pants

-In this look from the upcycled line, the clothes have been cut from parachute canvas!
+In this look from the upcycled line, the clothes were cut from parachute fabric!

-• And finally, he will push vice to the point of making non-violent toys, like these little soldiers doing yoga poses:
+• And finally, he will go so far as to make non-violent toys, like these little soldiers doing yoga poses:

 Do the lotus position, not war!